dchristian3188/dchristian3188.github.io/_posts/2017-04-17-Working with Plaster.md

 </plasterManifest>
 ```
 ### Parameters
 Lets start looking at the parameter section.
 One parameters I'm going to need for sure is the module name.
 I want Plaster to prompt the user for this name and a brief description of the module.
-We'll use this information later on in the Manifest.
+We'll use this information later on in the manifest.
 ```xml
 <parameter name="ModuleName" type="text" prompt="Name of your module" />
 <parameter name="ModuleDesc" type="text" prompt="Brief description on this module" />